Riesz transform on exterior Lipschitz domains and applications: Main results

 \begin{theorem}[Reverse inequality] Let $\Omega\subset \rn$ be an exterior Lipschitz domain, $n\ge 2$.
 Then for any Dirichlet operator $\LV_D$ and $1<p<\infty$, there exists $C>0$ such that for all $f\in \dot{W}^{1,p}_0(\Omega)$ it holds

 \end{theorem}

 It is worth mentioning that the above inequality confirms a conjecture of Auscher-Tchamitchian \cite[Remark 12]{at01} for the Dirichlet operators.
-Recall that \cite{at01} established the above inequality for both Dirichlet and Neumann operators on bounded Lipschitz domains as well as special Lipschitz domains (the open set above a Lipschitz graph), and global case was proved in \cite{at98}.
-We also believe the reverse inequality for Neumann operators should hold for all $1<p<\infty$, but is out of reach in the present work.
-Nevertheless, our following Corollary \ref{app-inf-neumann} shows the reverse inequality holds on exterior $C^1$ domains, if the coefficients are in $VMO$ space and have some growth control at infinity.
-Here and in what follows, by $A$ being VMO coefficients, we mean that $A\in VMO(\rn)$, i.e.,
+Recall that \cite{at01} established the above inequality for both Dirichlet and Neumann operators on bounded Lipschitz domains as well as special Lipschitz domains (the open set above a Lipschitz graph), and global case was proved in \cite{at98}. {For the Neumann operator, from the boundedness of the Riesz transform and a duality argument, we see that the reverse inequality

+is true for $p\in (2-\delta,\infty)$ for some $\delta>0$ (cf. Theorem \ref{app-neumann} below).
+One naturally expects that the reverse inequality holds true for all $1<p<\infty$ on any exterior Lipschitz domains.
+It does not seem accessible by our current methods.
+Recently, with some extra techniques, the problem has been settled in \cite{jy24}.} {In this paper, we can show that this reverse inequality holds for all $1<p<\infty$ on exterior $C^1$ domains, if the coefficients are in $VMO$ space and have some growth control at infinity (cf. Corollary \ref{app-inf-neumann} below)}.
+Here and in what follows, we assume $A$ has VMO coefficients, i.e., $A\in VMO(\rn)$:

 where $A_{B(x,r)}$ denotes the integral average of $A$ over $B(x,r)$.